 Site the grommet pieces on the swage and die and fit to the hole.
 Use several light to firmish taps with the hammer on the die to set the grommet evenly.
 More lighter taps give the metal a chance to warm up as it turns over.
 Avoid splitting the grommet as it turns over.
-The grommet is through 2 or 3 layers of Tyvek and not too close to the edge.
+Try to get the grommet through 4 layers of Tyvek and not too close to the edge.

 |The result is a bit bulky, but the tent this is built for is big enough for 2 or 3 users.|